 If you were prescribed a statin while you were in military service and later developed cancer, the statin drug may have caused or accelerated your condition beyond its normal progression.
 You may be entitled to VA benefits for the resulting disabilities you suffer from today.

-Call our office today at 800-861-7262 for a free consultation.
-As a certified VA Attorney, Peter S. Cameron can help you determine if your current medical condition is service-connected and what benefits you are entitled to receive.
+Call our office, Cameron Firm, PC, today at 800-861-7262 for a free consultation.
+Cameron Firm PC has certified Veteran Appeals Lawyers on staff who will fight with you to secure the benefits you deserve.
+We understand the sacrifices you have made.
 We will help you through the VA appeal process if you have been denied your benefits.

 This article is for educational and marketing purposes only.
 It does not create an attorney-client relationship.